-- 1. Denial of faith in the fundamentals of the gospel and in the cardinal doctrines of the church or teaching doctrines contrary to the same. - 2.
-Open violation of the law of God, such as worship of idols, murder, adultery, fornication, stealing, profanity, Sabbathbreaking, willful and habitual falsehood, and the remarriage of a divorced person, except of the innocent party in a divorce for adultery. - 3.
-Fraud or willful misrepresentation in business.
+1. Denial of faith in the fundamentals of the gospel and in the cardinal doctrines of the church or teaching doctrines contrary to the same.

+2. Open violation of the law of God, such as worship of idols, murder, adultery, fornication, stealing, profanity, Sabbathbreaking, willful and habitual falsehood, and the remarriage of a divorced person, except of the innocent party in a divorce for adultery.

+3. Fraud or willful misrepresentation in business.

+4. Disorderly conduct which brings reproach upon the cause.

+5. Adhering to or taking part in a divisive or dis-

-- 4. Disorderly conduct which brings reproach upon the cause. - 5.
-Persistent refusal to recognize properly constituted church authority or to submit to the order and discipline of the church. - 6.
-The use, manufacture, or sale of alcoholic beverages. - 7.
-The use of tobacco or addiction to narcotic drugs.
+loyal movement or organization or persistent refusal to recognize properly constituted church authority or to submit to the order and discipline of the church.
+(See page 230, "Self-appointed Organizations.")

+6. The use, manufacture, or sale of alcoholic beverages.

+7. The use of tobacco or addiction to narcotic drugs.

+The Seventh-day Adventist Church recognizes the need of exercising great care to protect the highest spiritual interests of its members and to ensure fair treatment.